mohammed-alshabibi/Course_Documantation/README.md

  # Course Documentation
  *This repository contains documentation for topics covered in the full-stack .Net development course.
-Below are detailed descriptions of four key documents included in this repository: Agile and Scrum, and Software Development Life Cycle (SDLC).*
+Below are detailed descriptions of four key documents included in this repository: Agile and Scrum, and Software Development Life Cycle (SDLC), Web development stacks and git version control.*

  ## Table of Contens